swedenconnect/technical-framework/ELN-0612 - BankID Profile for the Swedish eID Framework.md

 **Changes between version 1.1 and 1.2:**

+- Section 1.4, "Relying Party Configuration", was added.
+The QR code entity category is defined for use by Service Providers to declare the QR code requirement.

+- Section 3.3 was renamed from "Prompting for Personal Identity Number" to "Mobile BankID on another Device" and its contents was updated to add requirements of the use of QR codes.

 - Since the BankID API now includes a cancel-method section 3.4, "Cancelling an Operation", was updated to require usage of this method if the user cancels the operation.

-- Sections 3.3, "Prompting for Personal Identity Number", and 4.2.2, "Mobile BankID and the personNumber attribute", were updated with new recommendations and requirements for the `<psc:PrincipalSelection>` extension.
+- Sections 3.3 and 4.2.2 were updated with new recommendations and requirements for the `<psc:PrincipalSelection>` extension.

 - Section 6.2 was updated with a requirement that a BankID Identity Provider should include the `<psc:RequestedPrincipalSelection>` element in its metadata.

+- The recommendation in section 3.2 concerning handling of non default browsers was updated.

 **Changes between version 1.0 and 1.1:**